-Elementary School Counseling and Educational Measurement (2).
+605. Elementary School Counseling and Educational Measurement (2).
 Pr., ESC 600.

-The student will draw from previous work in the area of educational measurement and begin to apply measurement principles to test selection, test interpretation, and test limitations in the elementary school setting.
+Students will draw from previous work in the area of educational measurement and begin to apply measurement principles to test selection, test interpretation, and test limitations in the elementary school setting.

-Program Development for Elementary School Counselors (3).
+606. Program Development for Elementary School Counselors (3).
 Pr., ESC 600, ESC 602.

-Students will establish N-12 programs from states with wellresearched and established programs to determine which factors of those programs would be applicable to their school districts.
+Students will examine N-12 programs from states with well-researched and established programs to determine which factors of those programs would be applicable the students' school districts.
 They will also explore ways to publicize and gain public support for those programs.

 607. Group Dynamics for Elementary School Counselors (2).
 Pr., ESC 600, ESC 603.

 This course will enable students to design and put into place several models of group interaction appropriate for the elementary school setting.
+610.

-608. Elementary School Curriculum: The Participating Elementa- ry School Counselor (2).
+Elementary School Curriculum: The Participating Elementa-608. ry School Counselor (2).
 Pr., ESC 600, ESC 604.

-Students will combine their previous training in curriculum devel- opment with the philosophy of elementary school counseling and appropriate consultation skills in order to enhance the learning experiences of individual children.
+Students will combine their previous training in curriculum development with the philosophy of elementary school counseling and appropriate consultation skills in order to enhance the learning experiences of individual children.

 609. Career Education: A Necessary Component of Elementary School Counseling (2).
 Pr., ESC 600, ESC 603.

 Career education will be explored from the developmental aspect and the course will include information-gathering skills for the young child.

-610. Practicum in Elementary School Counseling (10).
+Internship in Elementary School Counseling (10).
 Pr., ESC 600, ESC 601, ESC 604, ESC 605, ESC 607, ESC 609, and departmental approval.

 This 10-hour practicum will include supervised experiences in individual counseling, group counseling, consultation, parent conferences, and large group guidance activities that may include, but are not limited to, career education.
 Practicum students will develop and defend their rationale for choosing a particular course of action with a given client/ teacher/parent/professional referral source.
 Practicum will take place in an elementary school during the academic year.
-AUDDIAL MATCHATIAN AND ADMINISTRATION

-Auburn University at Montgomery